meetoseh/backend/docs/redis/keys.md

   generate an excessive number of referral records. used [here](../../referral/routes/redeem_user_daily_event_invite.py)

+- `frontend-web:server_images:config` used by frontend-web/server_images for maintaining
+  configuration from the last time an instance processed the static public server images

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,